-In caves surrounding the dam, rock paintings have been discovered.
-Although the management of these resources falls outside of the Scope of the RMP, the Local Municipality should ensure that all heritage and cultural resources in the region are conserved and managed in accordance with the relevant legislation.
+In caves surrounding the Fika Patso dam, rock paintings have been discovered.
+It is possible that rock paintings may occur in caves and/or sheltered areas in the vicinity of the Metsimatsho Dam.
+Although the management of these resources currently falls outside of the Scope of the RMP, the Local Municipality should ensure that all heritage and cultural resources in the region are conserved and managed in accordance with the relevant legislation.

 - SAHRA.

 - Management authority and relevant government departments,

-- · Donor organisations,
+- Donor organisations,

 - Research institutions, and

 - Community based organisations.